sampsaoinonen/tsoha-martketplace/README.md

 - :black_square_button: an admin can remove any comment
 - :black_square_button: an admin can remove any ad
 - :black_square_button: an admin can remove any user profile

+## Final version

+- :white_check_mark: a user can have an account as either ”user” or ”admin”
+- :white_check_mark: a user can log in and log out
+- :white_check_mark: a user can search and view ads (with or without logging in)
+- :white_check_mark: a logged user has a profile where user can write description of himself/herself
+- :white_check_mark: a logged user can comment a profile and the owner can delete comments
+- :white_check_mark: a logged user can rate a profile based on how trade went  :guitar: User can comment about the trade in sellers profile
+- :white_check_mark: a logged user can create an ad with a picture(optional)
+- :white_check_mark: a logged user can comment an ad
+- :white_check_mark: a logged user can send a message to another registered user
+- :white_check_mark: a logged user can view and send messages.
+- :white_check_mark: a logged user can remove user's own ad
+- :black_square_button: a logged user can view list of user's own ad history   :guitar: This never happened
+- :white_check_mark: an admin can remove any comment
+- :white_check_mark: an admin can remove any ad
+- :white_check_mark: an admin can remove any user profile

+## Final Conlusions

+The app is pretty close what was planned at first.
+"Ad history" was forgotten but everything else is included there.
+Thinking the workload now this project has way too much different functions and it took me a lot of time to accomplish.
+Still there are missing features like the app never deletes old ads, deleting messages not possible etc. which are needed.